wrightm/angular-blogger/README.md

+# Angular Blogger

+# This project is taken from the angular seed project more details about this project are given below.
 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.